origins of the Russian state

-Novgorod region is the place of origin of the Russian state.
-It was here that the Varangians came to rule the Rus, it was here that the first fortresses of Rus were founded, it was from here that the first land and water trade routes began.
-The first trading city in the country was founded here, but, by a strange irony, today beyond its borders, among foggy and marshy wilds, life is steadily dying away.
-Be ready to go deep into the nature and history of the Novgorod land!
+The Novgorod region is the origin of the Russian state.
+It was here that the Varangians sailed to rule the Rus, it was here that the first fortresses of Rus were founded, and it was from here that the first land and water trade routes began.
+The first trading city in the country was founded here, but by a strange irony today, outside of it, among the foggy and swampy wilds, life is steadily dying out.
+Get to know the nature and history of the Novgorod land!

 Top 10 interesting places to visit:

 Museums and walls of the Novgorod Kremlin, Veliky Novgorod

 Museum of Wooden Architecture Vitoslavlitsy, village Yuryevo

 Yuriev Monastery and St. George Cathedral, village Yuryevo